 Barley Grain (30 Glycemic Index Score)

-And there are starches which are resistant to digestion that get broken down in the small intestine which can lead to many health benefits.
+Did you know that there are starches which are resistant to digestion that get broken down in the small intestine which can lead to many health benefits?

 Resistant starch can also feed the friendly bacteria and increase the production of short chain fatty acids like butyrate.